mastermarkus/lovelyecs/README.md

 ecs.addPrefab(world, player, "player_prefab")
 ```

-### Now that we have covered the basics, let's make this all work togheter
+### Now that we have covered the basics, let's make this all work together
 ```lua
 local ecs = require("lovelyecs")
 --prefab has to be registered before adding it to entity